 I will submit that it is quite possible that people like Aftab Malik and his cadre are as a matter of fact asking Muslims to reject one form of domination (Western, European, Caucasian) only to replace it with another, (Arab/Quresh supremacy).

 In return, it is very plausible that people like Aftab Malik and those who promote this view will be giving a ‘pet-like‘ status among wealthy Arab donors, among others who have overlapping geopolitical interest in the promotion of this view.

 In a recent entry, I made a brief mention of the word ‘adaab‘ -the word is often used to explain etiquette, and protocol and proper behavior in certain situations.

 Etiquette and protocol is something that all cultures and all people have.
 What may or may not be appropriate can depend on the situation, and culture.

-However; humanity as a whole has recognized the dangers of promoting any type of a racial hierarchy and racial superiority.
+However, humanity as a whole has recognized the dangers of promoting any type of racial hierarchy and racial superiority.
 That simply by my bloodline I am superior to another human being.

 If we do not as Muslims stand firm against the promotion of racial hierarchy by so-called “traditional Islam” than what moral high ground do we have against any in the Alt-Right movement who promote white racial hierarchy?
 Jordan Peterson is adamant that certain phenotypes of a higher I.Q than others.